-4.7.4 Incomplete
+3.8.4 Incomplete

 An Incomplete is approved only exceptionally, for serious reasons beyond the student's control, such as illness.
 These reasons have to be documented.
-Instructors are under no obligation to give an 'Incomplete'.
-The instructor may specify additional requirements to be completed during the incomplete period and may use standard penalization for tardiness.
+You are under no obligation to give an 'Incomplete'.
+You may specify additional requirements to be completed during the incomplete period and may use standard penalization for tardiness.

-It is the responsibility of the student to contact the instructor and request the Incomplete, fill out the Incomplete Form before a final test and meet the deadlines agreed and specified in the Incomplete Form.
+It is the responsibility of the student to contact you and request the Incomplete, fill out the Incomplete Form before a final assignment and meet the deadlines agreed and specified in the Incomplete Form.

-4.7.5 Grade point average (GPA)
+3.8.5 Grade point average (GPA)